Constitutional Carry

 - It is LEGAL to carry any lawfully owned firearm loaded and concealed;

-- In your home including any temporary residence (hotel) or camp (including the tent) and on your real property.
+- In your home, including any temporary residence (hotel) or camp (including the tent), and on your real property.

 - In your vehicle or a vehicle with the owner’s consent.
 Handguns ONLY

-- In your business or business under your control.
+- In your business or a business under your control.
 This can be explained as the possession, direct or indirect, of the power to direct or cause the direction of the management and policies of a person, whether through the ownership of voting securities, by contract, or otherwise.
 A member of an organization or an employee of a company who has significant sway in the decision-making process.

-- While hunting as long as you are not within the limits of a municipality (city) and not on any highway (road).
+- While hunting, as long as you are not within the limits of a municipality (city) and not on any highway (road).

 - On duty as an armed security officer with a valid armed private security officer license.